JanM321/esphome-lg-controller/README.md

 If your indoor unit supports the LG PREMTB100 and/or LG PREMTA200 controller, it will very likely be compatible.
 Please let us know if it works so we can add it to this list :)

+### Multiple controllers
+It's possible to connect multiple controllers to a single indoor unit, but one of them must be set as 'master' and the others as 'slave'.
+Since February 2024, this ESPHome controller has experimental support for this.
+I'm not using this myself, so there might be some issues with this (please report them).

+The room temperature sensor is ignored for 'slave' controllers, so if you want to use this controller with an LG controller and use a Home Assistant temperature sensor, the LG controller must be set as 'slave'.

 ### Details
 There seem to be two different protocols that LG AC units and wall controllers use to communicate:
 1. **6-byte protocol**: the controller sends a 6-byte message every four seconds or so and the AC unit responds with a 6-byte message.
 This is the more basic protocol and likely older because it doesn't support advanced features and settings.
 An ESPHome implementation of this is available here: https://github.com/Flameeyes/esphome-lg-pqrcuds0